Prompting Customer's Next Best Actions

 Defining the Direction

 After doing a bit more research and ideation on the different ideas that could be implemented for the feature, I discussed next steps with the product team.
-We decided to utilize Braze campaigns and to build out design system components.
-This way, our messaging types would overlap while providing multiple different messaging styles to customers within highly trafficked flows.

 Dissecting the Customer Journey

 I dove into dissecting the multiple user journeys where we wanted to display important and contextual messaging via Next Best Actions.
-This way, I understood the best locations for implementing each messaging style to successfully target customers throughout both the web and mobile app experiences.

 Sketches

 After further discussion with my team, the product team, and stakeholders, I drew up a few sketches of where we could incorporate Next Best Actions within the user journeys I dissected.
-This helped me further define design direction and visualize design decisions before wireframing, creating prototypes, and testing.

 Wireframing

 Once I understood the prime locations for placement of Next Best Actions, I created a few wireframes.
-This helped me further define the look and feel of the different types of messaging we wanted to incorporate into each customer journey using Next Best Actions.

 Additionally, this provided visuals I could share with my team and supporting teams before creating the high fidelity designs and the initial prototype for testing.